Stylian/footie/README.md

-# Footie
+# how to use
-run maven install
-copy jar to startup folder
-copy folder to user folder
-run jar

-jdbc:derby:C:\Users\stylianos.chatzimano\footie\data

-#development
-import to intellij as maven project run maven install run App.java
+copy footie from COPY_TO_USER_FOLDER to user folder run mvn install run java -jar target/footie-1.7.jar

-# system depedencies
-npm
-maven
-git